anyTV/anytv-mailer/README.md

     // csv of email address or array
     .to(row.email)

-    // omit to use smtp.sender
+    // omit to use smtp_relay.sender
     .from('something@freedom.tm')

     .subject(